 This statute makes clear that Clark County, as a political subdivision, cannot be sued for its failure to inspect—this would apply to public sidewalks.
 As such, if an action against the county consists of a theory of liability based on “failure to inspect,” or “failure to discover,” the uneven or cracked sidewalk—that action will likely fail in the Nevada court systems.
 [3]

-If you suspect that your injuries were due to the negligence of the state to do discover or inspect, then speak with our experienced slip and fall accident attorneys or premises liability accident lawyers to discuss your recovery options.
+If you suspect that your injuries were due to the negligence of the state to do discover or inspect, then speak with our experienced slip and fall accident attorneys in Nevada or premises liability accident lawyers to discuss your recovery options.

 If the county knew or should have known that a defect exists, they CAN be held liable.
 In what context would the county be held liable?
 Well, in Butler v.
 Bogdanovich, the County sent an inspector to view and inspect a single-family dwelling that the Bogdanovich family was building.
 The county inspector visited the site multiple times during construction and “signed off” on the project.
 [4] Years later, the Butler’s purchased the house and discovered defects—they sued the county for negligently approving the construction.
 [5] Here, the court held that “If the County had knowledge of the defects, the County owed a duty to take action as a result of the discovery of the deficiencies.
 Immunity will not bar actions based on the public entity’s failure to act reasonably after learning of a hazard.”
 [6]